 The I-Ride Trolley provides transit services to visitors and residents along International Drive and portions of Universal Boulevard.
 The I-Ride Trolley's travel throughout the area, and serve over 100 convenient transit stops.
-The level of service for the International Drive route (Red Line) is approximately every 20 minutes.
-The level of service for the Universal Boulevard route (Green Line) is approximately every 30 minutes.
+The level of service for the International Drive route (Red Line) is approximately every 30 minutes.
+The level of service for the Universal Boulevard route (Green Line) is approximately every 40 minutes.

-In 2020, ridership was great affected by the COVID 19 pandemic.
-In 2019 we realized over 1.3 million trips on the I-Ride Service.
+In FY 2021, ridership was greatly affected by the COVID 19 pandemic.
+Previously In FY 2020 we realized over 511,863 trips on the I-Ride Service.

-However, in 2020 our trip utilization was only 512,000.
-The service was suspended for a total of approximately four months during 2020.
+However, in FY 2021 our trip utilization was only 72,029.
+The service was suspended for a total of approximately four months during this time.
 This includes a complete suspension from mid-March through June 7th, where we resumed service on a reduced daily trolley operating plan of four days per week.
-Unfortunately travel to our area continued to be affected by the pandemic and we suspended service again in September 2020.